Environmental issues in Turkey: Laws and regulations

-The first Integrated Pollution Prevention and Control permits are expected to be issued in 2024, to use best available techniques but to use the least stringent emission levels (of those specified in EU 2017-1442).
+The Ministry of Environment, Urbanisation and Climate Change is responsible.
+The first Integrated Pollution Prevention and Control permits are expected to be issued in 2024, to use best available techniques but to use the least stringent emission levels (of those specified in EU 2017–1442).
 In 2021 ships were banned from using open-loop scrubbers in national waters.

 The European Pollutant Release and Transfer Register (E-PRTR) legislation was adopted in 2021 to be phased in.
-There is a Pollutant release and transfer register website but it does not work yet.
+There is a pollutant release and transfer register website but as of September 2024 no years are publicly searchable, because it is not yet technically complete (see FAQ).
+In 2024 a draft similar to the EU green taxonomy was published.

 Politics

 Environmental issues are becoming more politically sensitive.
 Changes in the law on environmental impact assessments are being considered which will permit mining investments without waiting for environmental impact assessments.
 The EU has asked for "a stronger political commitment".
 In 2019 Turkey was one of five countries which voted against the proposed UN Global Pact for the Environment.

+A green deal action plan was written mainly by the Trade Ministry and published in 2021, but according to the Health and Environment Alliance it does not set any tangible targets or deadlines.

 Economics

 Ecotaxes on gasoline, diesel fuel and vehicles cover the social cost of carbon from the road transport sector, however being nationwide they are not designed to cover the negative externality of health costs due to local air pollution in cities.
+As of 2025 import taxes on gasoline cars are lower than on electric cars.